udit2910/credit-card-validator-luhn/README.md

 ### `npm start`

-This Script will runs the service by-default on port : 5000 if this doesn't work for you, then you can start manully by using
+This Script will runs the service by-default on port : 5000 if this doesn't work for you, then you can start manually by using
 ```cmd
     node index.js
 ```